 (Carriages park outside these steps)

-The Schweizerhof has bits dating back to the very early 13th-century days of the Hofburg, including a Gothic chapel reached via the outdoor steps we see.
+The Schweizerhof has bits dating back to the very early 13th-century days of the Hofburg, including a Gothic chapel reached via the outdoor steps we see in the movie.

 Maria-Theresien-Platz